Agreement in principle on EU-Japan trade deal within reach - Commission

-BRUSSELS The European Union and Japan are close to reaching an agreement in principle on a free trade deal, the European Commission said on Monday.
+BRUSSELS (Reuters) - The European Union and Japan are close to reaching an agreement in principle on a free trade deal, the European Commission said on Monday.

 "An agreement in principle between the EU and Japan is within reach," a spokesman for the Commission told a regular press briefing.